Telstra: Mobile networks

 September 2015: Telstra, in collaboration with NETGEAR, Ericsson and Qualcomm Technologies announce that it is bringing the world's first 4G LTE Advanced 600 Mbit/s Category 11 device to customers.

 September 2016: Telstra conducts the first live 5G trial in Australia with Ericsson, demonstrating 5G capabilities in a real world environment, including speed and beam steering tests.

 December 2016: Telstra shuts down the 900 MHz GSM/EDGE network on 1 December.
 Prior to this, EDGE data capabilities were available on 100% of the GSM networks used.

 January 2017: Telstra launches world's first Gigabit LTE-Advanced mobile network.

 March 2019: Telstra closed the 2100 MHz (Band 1) section of its 3G network on 25 March.

 May 2020: Telstra made available Australia's first 5G network using 3500 MHz spectrum.

-April 2021: Telstra purchased via Auction 800 MHz of 26 GHz (26,000 MHz) Spectrum nationally for 5G mmWave technology.
+April 2021: Telstra purchased via Auction 1000 MHz of 26 GHz (26,000 MHz) Spectrum nationally for 5G mmWave technology.

+December 2021: Telstra purchased via auction an additional 10 MHz paired of 850 MHz spectrum to put to use for their network.

+November 2023: Telstra purchased via auction 55-110 MHz of additional 5G spectrum to boost capacity on their 5G network.
+Key markets such as Melbourne and Sydney gained an additional 80 MHz.

+On 28 October 2024, Telstra will be closing its 3G network, saying "It's about providing a better experience for our customers."
+Telstra says that the closure of its 3G network will allow them to "repurpose spectrum to support [Telstra's] 5G rollout."
+In October 2019, Telstra had announced 3G's closure to be in June 2024, but has since been moved to 28 October 2024.

-Next G Network
+Next G network

 In 2005, Telstra announced a plan to upgrade its ageing networks and systems; which includes a new 3G network to replace the then current CDMA mobile network.